Right Arrow

 Change management requirements

-• Foster trust by communicating how the technology will be used for safety coaching, not punishment.
+• Foster trust by communicating how the technology will be used for safety coaching, not for disciplinary action.

 • Justify initial implementation costs by creating clear ROI projections based on expected reductions in incidents and insurance premiums.